nullfoxh/PlateBuffer/README.md

 ## What does it do

 PlateBuffer adds aura icons to enemy unit nameplates.
 You can choose which auras you want to see.
-It will track auras that have a duration.
+It will only track auras that have a duration.
 The addon does not change your nameplates, only adds aura icons to them so it works with the default nameplates, Aloft, ElvUI and others.

 ## How to configure

 Type `/pb` or `/platebuffer` in game to bring up the config menu.
-To track new auras click inside the editbox and press enter to make a new line, type in the name of the aura followed by '/mine' or '/all' depending whose auras you want to track.
-E.g: `Curse of Agony/mine`
+To track new auras click inside one of the editboxes and press enter to make a new line and type in the name of the aura you want to track.
 For dots and other auras that can have multiple instances I recommend only tracking your own.
 **Click on 'Apply' after changing something!**

 ## How to install